gillstrom/site-password/readme.md

 # site-password

-> Retrieve a saved password for a site in OS X Keychain
+> Retrieve your password for a site saved in OS X Keychain

 ## CLI